albertodev01/equations/README.md

 | `Brent`      | a, b ∈ R          |
 | `RegulaFalsi`| a, b ∈ R          |

-Expressions are parsed using [petitparser](https://pub.dev/packages/petitparser/): a fast, stable and well tested grammar parser.
-Here's a simple example of how you can find the roots of an equation using the Newton's method:
+Expressions are parsed using [petitparser](https://pub.dev/packages/petitparser/): a fast, stable and well-tested grammar parser.
+Here's a simple example of how you can find the roots of an equation using Newton's method:

 ```dart
 final newton = Newton("2*x+cos(x)", -1, maxSteps: 5);